Jigsaw88/Spotify-Ad-List/README.md

 # Spotify-Ad-List
-Frist of all this is a modded version of https://github.com/vincentkenny01/spotblock/blob/master/spotify
+First of all this is a modded version of https://github.com/vincentkenny01/spotblock/blob/master/spotify

 # How it work